 - The meditator's third eye is opening to a higher plane.

-- The meditator’s Kundalini is rising causing visions and sounds.
+- The meditator's /posts/interesting-stuff/my-experience-with-kundalini-yoga/ is rising, causing visions and sounds.

 - The mind uses these images or sounds to distract the meditator from their meditation.

 - The meditator is about to leave his or her body via astral projection.

 - The meditator is one step closer to achieving enlightenment/nirvana/samadhi.

 Now most of those explanations seem a tad... outlandish... especially to those meditators who do not believe in such things.
 In my opinion, I believe the explanations is much simpler than that.